Thursday, July 16, 2009

 Motion Picture & TV Fund Stirs Controversy

-The EPPS mixer was sponsored by the International Cinematographers Union ICG Local 600 and on behalf of Motion Picture & TV Fund (MPTF), which is scheduled to close its hospital and end its acute long term care unit due “a $10 million loss,” at the end of 2009.
+The EPPS mixer was sponsored by the International Cinematographers Union ICG Local 600 and on behalf of Motion Picture and TV Fund (MPTF), which is scheduled to close its hospital and end its acute long term care unit due “a $10 million loss,” at the end of 2009.

 “We are an 89 year old charity in Hollywood, created by Hollywood for Hollywood and it takes care of people who have fallen on hard times,” said Ken Scherer, director, MPTF.
 “Everyone thinks that everyone in Hollywood makes $20 million dollars, which is simply not true, and so we provide financial assistance, medical care and all kinds of support including retirement care.”